maesenka/hibernate-spatial-demo/README.md

 The core logic of the Dataloader is the `processPaths` method.
 It takes as argument a stream of `Path`s and parses the files in parallel.
 The results are merged to a single stream, which is then buffered in batches of 64 trajectories.
-These batches are then in parallel persisted to the Cockroach database.
+These batches are then in parallel persisted to the CockroachDB database.

 ```java
     private Flux<?> processPaths(Flux<Path> paths){